Patio Covers vs. Pergolas: Which is Right for Your Outdoor Space?

 Image Credit: Shutterstock/Kristi Blokhin

 Do you wish you had a relaxing space to hang out and enjoy your yard?
-Does water drip from your second story deck make it impossible to use the space below when it is raining?
-If you want functional space that stays dry and doubles as a finished outdoor entertaining area, adding an under deck gutter system may be just what you need.
+Does water drip from your second-story deck make it impossible to use the space below when it is raining?
+If you want functional space that stays dry and doubles as a finished outdoor entertaining area, adding an under-deck ceiling system may be just what you need.

 • Self-cleaning